CONTINUATION PROJECT – Hunter Valley Operations

 Independent consultancy firm EMM coordinated environmental and technical studies, and development of the EIS.
 EMM is highly experienced in this type of work.

 The studies have looked at impacts, including cumulative impacts, on a range of issues including noise, air quality, water, biodiversity, heritage, traffic, and visual amenity.
-The studies are detailed in the EIS.
+The studies are detailed in the EIS and Amendment Report.